capitalone/rubicon-ml/rubicon/workflow/README.md

 or follow the quick steps below:

-* Ensure Docker Desktop is running with the proxy configured:
+* Ensure Docker Desktop is running with your proxy configured if
+  necessary:
-    * Docker Desktop > Preferences > Proxies > Manual proxy configuration
+    * Docker Desktop > Preferences > Resources > Proxies

 * Set the Prefect Orchestration to Local and start the server: